WMA detail report

 Twin Lakes WMA

-Directions: From Karlstad, go 4 miles NE on MN 11.
+Directions: From Karlstad, go 4 miles NE on SH 11.

 Restrictions: The WMA contains a 1,200 acre waterfowl sanctuary.
 No trespass or hunting is allowed in the sanctuary during September and October.
 Access to the unit is good via adjacent roads adjacent.
 Camping is permitted at 7 signed sites.